 After reviewing as many ski socks as we could find, we chose these top 10 as our favorite.

 Our best pick is the gender-specific Smartwool PhD Light ski socks.
 They’re made from super soft Merino wool that keeps you warm and dry because of their extreme wicking ability.
 They have 2 different types of elastic to prevent them from slipping.
-Plus, their seamless toe feature reduces friction and prevents skin inflammations.
+Plus, their seamless toe feature reduces friction and prevents skin inflammation.

 If you’re looking for durable ski socks at an affordable price, then why not try the Wigwam Snow Sirocco ski socks?
 Made from premium Merino wool, these unisex socks keep your toes warm, dry, and comfortable all day long on the slopes.
-Their fabric is soft and prevents friction and skin inflammations.
+Their fabric is soft and prevents friction and skin inflammation.
 These ski socks are a great value for their price.